 Precious mini mason jars filled with Guy Savoy’s amazing crème caramel, vanilla rice pudding, and chocolate mousse; all of which—so we were told—had been passed down from one Savoy generation to the next.

 Chocolate ganache tart and almond financier.

 And a macaroon.

-When the meal was over we waddled ourselves towards the front, where the host offered us chartreuse candies that were made in-house.
-These sweet transparent hard candies tasted like lavender and honey, and were meant to help with the digestion of the meal.
+When the meal was over we waddled ourselves towards the front, where the host offered us house-made chartreuse candies.
+These sweet transparent hard candies tasted like lavender and honey, and were meant to help with digestion.